SikuliX/SikuliX-Docs/src/main/resources/docs/source/faq/010-command-line.rst

 .. option::  -r,--run <sikuli-folder/file>  (one or more entries seperated by space)

-   run one or more .sikuli or .skl files one after the other
+   run one or more .sikuli or .skl files or .jar files (1.1.2+) one after the other

    *<sikuli-folder/file>* can be
     * a relative or absolute path with or without dotted parts (e.g. ../some-script)